November 9, 2019

 While exclusions exclude the benefit that an insured person may receive on a particular eventuality, sub-limits put a cap on the extent to which the insurance provider would provide the benefit.

-In other words, a health insurance of sum insured say, $ 100,000 per year may pay for treatment cost of only $50,000 per event (treatment).
-It means that a person, through eligible for expenditure up to $100,000 per year can claim it if he or she undergoes two treatments in a year.
+In other words, health insurance of a sum insured say, $ 100,000 per year may pay for treatment costs of only $50,000 per event (treatment).
+It means that a person, though eligible for expenditure up to $100,000 per year can claim it if he or she undergoes two treatments in a year.

-Some health insurance plans have cap specific to a disease.
-For example, in Student Cover Elite plan, the treatment for natural tooth in case of accident or injury may not exceed $250 per natural tooth and a total of $ 1,000 for such treatment in a policy year.
+Some health insurance plans have caps specific to a disease.
+For example, in the Student Cover Elite plan, the treatment for natural teeth in case of accident or injury may not exceed $250 per natural tooth and a total of $ 1,000 for such treatment in a policy year.

-1. To avoid financial shock – The most common mistake that people with health insurance make while going for treatment is that they take coverage to be universal for granted without properly going through the policy document.
-This could lead to shock and severe financial difficulty if during the time of claim it is found that the treatment for a particular disease was not covered by the health plan.
+The most common mistake that people with health insurance make while going for treatment is that they take coverage to be universal for granted without properly going through the policy document.
+This could lead to shock and severe financial difficulty if, during the time of claim, it is found that the treatment for a particular disease was not covered by the health plan.

-2. To prepare oneself for treatment – While some illnesses are critical in nature and require immediate treatment, others such as gallbladder or kidney stones are not so severe.
-A person can carry out his or her daily work without facing severe and life threatening complications.
+While some illnesses are critical in nature and require immediate treatment, others such as gallbladder or kidney stones are not so severe.
+A person can carry out his or her daily work without facing severe and life-threatening complications.
 Going through time-based exclusions can help a person take the health insurance quite early, sit through the waiting period, and then undergo treatment when the plan starts covering the illness.

-3. To avoid extravagance – This is important in case of sub-limits.
-The cost of treatment varies depending on the hospital or medical institutions.
-And while health insurance pays for treatment and treatment related expenditure, it does not pay for any extravagant expenditure.
-For example, if a person’s health insurance covers standard room rent in a general ward while he or she recuperates after a surgery, the insurance plan would not pay the cost of a single room or a villa taken by the insured for the same.
+This is important in the case of sub-limits.
+The cost of treatment varies depending on the hospital or medical institution.
+And while health insurance pays for treatment and treatment-related expenditures, it does not pay for any extravagant expenditures.
+For example, if a person’s health insurance covers standard room rent in a general ward while he or she recuperates after surgery, the insurance plan would not pay the cost of a single room or a villa taken by the insured for the same.

-5. To save money on premium – Some health insurance plans give option to the buyers to add certain exclusions and compartmentalizing compensation into specific groups in return for lower annual premium.
+Some health insurance plans give the option to the buyers to add certain exclusions and compartmentalize compensation into specific groups in return for lower annual premiums.
 Knowledge of such exclusions and sub-limits can help save money.

 Disclaimer: The content of the following blog is based on the personal research of the writer.
 Readers are advised to exercise discretion and read the terms and conditions carefully while purchasing any health insurance policy.
 Student Cover will not be liable for any wrongful interpretation of the content of this article.